Check out Part X here

 Baku was an interesting city indeed – it was a curious mixture of the soviet and muslim spirit, yet neither dominated over another.
 And it is not a bad thing by any means – it was something unique that you don’t get to see much at all.
 Ben and Mike went on to talk politics.
 As I got a good chunk of politics at the university already, I was more thrilled to lit up yet another cigarette and enjoy the night view.

 It was already past midnight and it felt like we got our fair share of night lifestyle in Baku, so Ben and I decided to look out for a hostel to stay for the night.
 However, it was hard to find any place (for a reasonable price) at 1 a.m. in Baku, for some reason.
 Finally, we managed and got a room for the two of us in the centre of the city.
 We bade Mike goodbye and started settling down.
-The owner of the hotel was a young, friendly guy so we talked to him for a while and got under the blankets.
+The owner of the hotel was a young, friendly guy so we talked to him for a while and later on got under the blankets.

 The next day, we had about till 7 p.m. to entertain ourselves in the city and get on the train, back to Tbilisi.
 Ben really wanted to try out local water pipe with tobacco inside the melon.
 So we headed into the city and found the place that Ben spoke of.
 That place was also a restaurant, so we got our menus to select some fine dishes from and Ben asked for the water pipe.
 Surprisingly though, the price for it was not included anywhere on the menu.
 I think we made the same rookie mistake as before – we ordered something without knowing the price.
 Obviously, that pipe cost us 50 Manat, which is roughly 25 Euros.
 Ben immediately wrote Mike about it and, clearly, we were screwed over, according to him.
 The normal price for a water pipe was around half of what we had paid.
 Luckily, Ben volunteered to pay for hookah while I paid for the food.
 At that point, I was really upset that wherever we went in the country, we were continuously being tested with: we had to bargain all the time, ask price for everything in advance (because people over there did not like including the prices in the menus) and be dummy targets for people to make money off of us.
 By far, I can say that Azerbaijan was the worst tourist experience out of all countries I have travelled to.
 But those mountains up north though – they were still worth going to.